In this interview, Lacey shares her story of how she found her way to the CareerFoundry UX Design Program and beyond.

 Do you have any advice for people taking the UX program?

 Yes!
 My biggest bit of advice would be that once you get access to the job prep course, do it as soon as possible.
 It gave me a lot of insights and so much clarity on where I wanted to focus with my portfolio.
-It was also great to see how, even though my background wasn’t “traditional,” it showed me that I did have relevant skills, and so I stopped freaking out.
+It was also great to see how, even though my background wasn’t “traditional,” it showed me that I did have relevant skills, and I wasn’t necessarily entering the world of UX design with no experience.
 Diving into that really helped.

-So the job prep course helped focus you with your projects?
+So the job prep course helped focus you on your projects?

 Definitely—I did the UI specialization for the final piece of the course.
 Doing the job prep course gave me more clarity as to what I actually wanted to focus that project on.
 So instead of doing something more traditional, I created my own project.
 My mentor said this actually helped me with my job application—because I didn’t follow a traditional track with it, my project was a standout thing.